Fact Sheet: Addressing the Risk of COVID-19 While Serving Migratory Children

 The U.S. Department of Education collects data annually from State Educational Agencies (SEAs) concerning the operation of the Title I, Part C, Migrant Education Program (MEP).
 The data are collected through Part I and Part II of the Consolidated State Performance Report (CSPR).
 The data provide the Department with information on: the number of eligible migrant children; student characteristics (e.g., mobility, English language proficiency, priority-for-services); student participation in MEP-funded services, staffing levels, and on the academic achievement of migrant students.

-Migrant Achievement Data, collected in the CSPR Part I, is located within ED Data Express, and includes data from SY 2004-05 through SY 2013-14.
+Migrant Achievement Data, collected in the CSPR Part I, is located within ED Data Express.
 The data, expressed as percent proficient in the content areas of Reading, Mathematics, and Science, may be viewed by Elementary School, Middle School, High School, Grade Four, and Grade Eight.

 The Common Core of Data (CCD)- The CCD is a comprehensive, annual, national statistical database of information concerning all public elementary and secondary schools (approximately 91,000) and school districts (approximately 16,000).
 The CCD is produced by the U.S. Department of Education’s National Center for Education Statistics.